Volcomix/webcomponents/slides.md

 ![3 screenshots]()

 Notes:
-So 3 different projects, same kind of visualization.
-We can probably do something to not redo the same work 3 times.
+So 3 different projects, same kind of visualization...
 What can we do?

 ---